lee-philip-n/Wonie-React-Native-Project/README.md

-# muviDB
+# Wonie

-muviDB is a simple project utilizing React Native and Redux to retrieve/display movie information in an ios/android application.
+Wonie is a simple project utilizing React Native and Redux to retrieve/display movie information in an ios/android application.

 Features:
 1) Users can input a movie title to retrieve a list of movies along with each retrieved movie's information (poster pic, synopsis, etc).